NCP-Visualization/NCP/README.md

 ```

-A simple interface to call our SCP method to generate similarity-aware circle packing layout is in `interface.py`:
+A simple interface to call our NCP method to generate neighborhood-preserving circle packing is in `interface.py`:
 ```python
 def SCP(dataset_name,
         feature,